Breast cancer

 Drug therapy

-Benefits patients at high risk of recurrence.
-Treatment is usually five years.
+- hormone therapy - benefits patients at high risk of recurrence, treatment is usually 5 years

-Only given for certain types of cancer.
-Treatment is usually one year.
+- targeted therapy - only given for certain types of cancer, treatment is usually one year.

 Radiotherapy

 Usually used for intermediate and high risk tumours.
-Length of treatment is five to six weeks.
+Length of treatment is 5 to 6 weeks.

 Radiotherapy is carried out at the Alan Walker Cancer Centre in Darwin or interstate.